matnreyes/Mastermind/README.md

 - Timer and guess countdown
     - Timer is server and client-side
 - CLI version of Mastermind
-- Simple CI pipeline that saved me the trouble or running lint script
+- Simple CI pipeline that saved me the trouble of running lint script

 ## Installation
 - .env file has been provided